khabibegle16/node-wifi-2.0/README.md

 </p>
 </div>

 > We think about switching to ES Modules only for next major release.
 We would like to have your opinion on this.
-Please consider leave a comment in the [discussion thread](https://github.com/friedrith/node-wifi/discussions/170).
+Please consider leave a comment in the [discussion thread](https://github.com/khabibegle16/node-wifi-2.0/issues).

 **Note: this package is updated to connect WPA3 enabled ssid

-**I am looking for maintainers who could help me to handle all improvements and bug fixes about this project because the hardware/os dependencies make it quite hard to test.**

 The node-wifi module allows macOS, windows and linux users to interact with surrounding wifi networks through various methods.
 These methods include scanning for wifi access points and connecting to these access points.